l09rin/lammps/doc/src/fix_surface_global.rst

 No information about this fix is written to :doc:`binary restart files
 <restart>`.

+This fix can use the *move* keyword of the doc:`fix_modify
+<fix_modify>` command to make subsets of triangles or lines move in
+prescribed manners, similar to the :doc:`fix move <fix_move>` command.
-This fix supports two :doc:`fix_modify <fix_modify>` keywords, specific to this fix.
-The *group* keword can be used to assign triangles or lines to groups with an ID, simillar to how how particles are assinged to groups via the :doc:`group <group>` command.
-The *move* keyword can be used to make a group of triangles or lines move in prescribed manners, similar to the :doc:`fix move <fix_move>` command.
-Note that for *local* surfaces the same operations can be performed directly with the :doc:`group <group>` and :doc:`fix move
-<fix_move>` since individual triangles and lines are finite-sized
-particles distributed across processors.
+The *move* keyword takes one or more *type* values as an argument to specify which surfaces to ove, It can be used multiple times to enable different subsets of triangles or lines to move differently.

+Note that for *local* surfaces the same operations can be performed directly with the :doc:`group <group>` and :doc:`fix move <fix_move>` since individual triangles and lines are finite-sized particles distributed across processors.

-In the description that follows, *surfs* can mean triangles (3d) or line segments (2d).
+In the description that follows, *surfs* mean triangles (3d) or line segments (2d).

+NOTE: make this addition on center point to the group doc page:
+For the group region style, the center point of the surf (triangle or line) is used to determine whether the surf is in the region or not.

 .. code-block:: LAMMPS

-   fix_modify fix-ID keyword value keyword value ...
+   fix_modify fix-ID move values ...

 * fix-ID = ID of the fix to modify
-* one or more keyword/value pairs may be appended
-* keyword = *group* or *move*
+* move = keyword specific to this fix

   .. parsed-literal::

-       *group* values = group-ID style args
-         group-ID = ID of the new group or existing group of surfs new group = a new group is created with the listed surfs existing group = additional surfs are added to the group style = region or type or id or molecule region arg = region-ID
-         type or id or molecule args = one of the following 3 formats args = list of one or more surf types (1-Ntypes) or surf IDs or molecule IDs (depending on *style*\ ) any entry in list can be a sequence formatted as A:B or A:B:C where A = starting index, B = ending index,
-             C = increment between indices, 1 if not specified args = logical value
-             logical = "<" or "<=" or ">" or ">=" or "==" or "!="
-             value = surf type (1-Ntypes) or surf ID or molecule ID (depending on *style*\ ) args = logical value1 value2
-             logical = "<>"
-             value1,value2 = surf types or surf IDs or molecule IDs (depending on *style*\ ) *move* values = group-ID style args
+       *move* values = type style args
-          group-ID = ID of the group of surfs to prescribe motion for style = *none* or *linear* or *wiggle* or *rotate* or *transrot* or *variable* *none* args = none
+          type =  numeric type (see asterisk form below) style = *none* or *linear* or *wiggle* or *rotate* or *transrot* or *variable* *none* args = none
            *linear* args = Vx Vy Vz
            *wiggle* args = Ax Ay Az period
            *rotate* args = Px Py Pz Rx Ry Rz period *transrot* args = Vx Vy Vz Px Py Pz Rx Ry Rz period *variable* args = v_dx v_dy v_dz v_vx v_vy v_vz

-See the :doc:`group <group>` doc page for a detailed explanation of the various group styles and their arguments.
-Note that not all group styles decribed on the :doc:`group <group>` doc page are supported by this fix, only region, type, id, and molecule.

-NOTE: explain that none applies to all groups

-Fpr the group region style, the center point of the surf (triangle or line) is used to determine whether the surf is in the region or not.

-NOTE: make this addition on center point to the group doc page as well?
+The type determines which surfaces move.
+Recall that each surface has a numeric type (how is it read or assigned?)

+The type can be specified in one of several ways.
+A single numeric value can be used.
+Or a wildcard asterisk can be used in place of or in conjunction with the numeric arguments to select multiple type values.
+This takes the form "\*" or "\*n" or "n\*" or "m\*n".
+If :math:`N` is the number of atom types, then an asterisk with no numeric values means all types from 1 to :math:`N`.
+A leading asterisk means all types from 1 to n (inclusive).
+A trailing asterisk means all types from n to :math:`N` (inclusive).
+A middle asterisk means all types from m to n (inclusive).

 See the :doc:`fix move <fix_move>` doc page for a detailed explanation of the various move styles and their arguments.